morrownr/USB-WiFi/Performance_Comparison.md

 2. Alfa AWUS036ACHM
 3. Alfa AWUS036ACH
 ```
 Note: AP mode requires a high degree of stability which depends on very good quality drivers as well as good quality hardware.
+Adapter 1 fills the bill.

 -----